Node.js SDK

 Error handling

-The SDK throws specific error types based on HTTP status codes.
-Handle errors appropriately:
+The SDK throws typed error classes based on HTTP status codes:

 error-handling.ts